 They handed Capone the maximum sentence: one year in prison.

 Capone served eight months of that sentence in this cell.
 But while the Philadelphia courts tried to make an example of Chicago’s famous bootlegger, the officials at Eastern State Penitentiary were very nice to Al Capone.

 Philadelphia newspapers noted that Capone's cell contained fine furniture, beautiful rugs, tasteful paintings, and a fancy radio.
 He liked to listen to waltzes in his cell.

 Capone’s arrest came at a time of escalating mob violence in Chicago, and he was often accused of hiding in prison intentionally.
 He spent thousands of dollars trying to get himself released, and he denied all his life that he came to Philadelphia to hide.

 PLEASE NOTE: Al Capone's cell is currently undergoing restoration and may not be on view during your visit.
-Work is scheduled for completion by February 1, 2019.
+Work is scheduled for completion by spring 2019.
 Thank you for your understanding.